 Why choose the Saint Mary's High Potential Program:

-- Monthly Advising Meetings with the High Potential Program Staff - We'll help you stay on track to reach your goals!
+- Monthly Meetings - Meet regularly with your assigned Student Engagement and Academic Success Specialist, who will help you stay on track to reach your goals!

-- Earn a total of 1.5 additional credits toward graduation - .5 credits for the Summer Bridge Program; .25 credits for fall HP First Year Advising Cohort; .25 for spring HP First Year Advising Cohort; and .5 credits for Critical Thinking and Research (.25 per semeser in your sophomore year).
+- Earn credits toward graduation - Earn .5 credits for the Summer Bridge Program; .25 credits for fall HP First Year Advising Cohort; and .25 for spring HP First Year Advising Cohort.

 - Application available Monday, November 25, 2013